KonghaYao/pure-graph/docs/getting-start.md

 ---
-title: Pure Graph
+title: Open LangGraph Server
 ---

-# Pure Graph
+# Open LangGraph Server

-Pure Graph is the **LangGraph.js integration library** that brings the power of LangGraph to your favorite JavaScript frameworks.
+Open LangGraph Server is the **LangGraph.js integration library** that brings the power of LangGraph to your favorite JavaScript frameworks.
 Run LangGraph workflows seamlessly in **Next.js, Hono.js**, and other modern web frameworks with enterprise-grade storage and streaming capabilities.

-## What is Pure Graph?
+## What is Open LangGraph Server?

-Pure Graph makes it incredibly easy to integrate LangGraph.js into your applications:
+Open LangGraph Server makes it incredibly easy to integrate LangGraph.js into your applications:

 -   **Run LangGraph.js Anywhere**: Execute LangGraph workflows in **Next.js, Hono.js**, or any JavaScript framework
 -   **Enterprise Storage**: Multiple storage backends (SQLite, PostgreSQL, Redis) with automatic failover